Posted: by Bronte

 - Larger Clients – B2B companies have issues with larger monetary implications than typical B2C clients.
 A server down could mean thousands, or hundreds of thousands, of losses.
 Whereas if a customer is dissatisfied, you may lose out on hundreds of dollars or less.

-- Continued Relationships – Businesses tend to continue relationships with contacts in this industry because of the familiarity and trust built in the initial resolution of a problem.
+- Continued Relationships – Businesses tend to start and continue relationships with contacts in the tech support industry because of the familiarity and trust built in the initial resolution of a problem.
 In B2C relationships, the contact ends after the issue is fixed with no intent to keep it.

 - Multiple Contacts – B2C interaction is by definition conducted with a single person.
 One person is having issues and is reaching out about it.
 This happens much less often in B2B interactions.
 Multiple people may be dealing with the same issues or one issue may be affecting others along the line indirectly.